wp-plugins/aa-audio-player/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This is a cross browser supported audio player with playlist and shortcode enriched.
-Here is the shortcode for using it [aaplayer].
-There is a big description below on how to use it.

 ==Description==
 This plugin is created for using audio's to your website.